 The research team, Ali Nikrang, Raphael Schaumburg-Lippe, and Yoko Shimizu, brings together diverse expertise in this interdisciplinary collaboration.
 Ali Nikrang is the creator of Ricercar, an AI-based collaborative music composition system.
 Yoko Shimizu is the developer of Bio Ink, a living ink that grows freely beyond the digital input by humans and machines.
 Raphael Schaumburg-Lippe is an expert in 3D visualization, capturing biological processes in immersive ways that can be experienced in Deep Space 8K.

-The three researchers are now embarking on an endeavor to explore many questions that arise in the new era of co-creation.
+The three researchers explore many questions that arise in the new era of co-creation.
 Can machines and nature interact with each other?
 What happens when machines and nature interact and co-create?
 Who is creating the artwork?
 Where does the creativity come from?
 Who owns the intellectual property (IP) of the non-human (biological) creations?
-During the Ars Electronica Festival, the project will be presented as an immersive audio and visual experience in the Deep Space 8K environment.
+The project was presented as an immersive audiovisual experience in the Deep Space 8K at the Ars Electronica Festival 2022.

 Immerse yourself in our work